NJarZe/gdp-gitbook/general-guidelines/data-quality.md

 ### Business Rule
-This table contains SQL queries for a given *Expectation* defined in previous tab.
+This table contains SQL queries for a given *Expectation* defined in expectation table.

 The structure of the metadata table is as follows
 | Field Name | Description | Sample Value\(s\) |